 Don’t just get these tests but make SURE that they are in the “optimal” range!

-Another important step in here is to make SURE you are on the right type and dose of thyroid medication.
+Another important step here is to make SURE you are on the right type and dose of thyroid medication.

 This article will show you how to properly test your body to see if your thyroid medication is working.

-In my clinic I've found that most of my patients do better when T3 has been added to their medication in some form.
+I’ve found that most of my patients do better when T3 has been added to their medication in some form.
 This could be from liothyronine or from NDT.

 Because of this make sure your doctor is looking for inflammation in your body.